speedment/speedment-doc/pages/join.md

 | between()      | Matches a column from table A that is *between* a first column in table B and a second column in table B
 | notBetween()   | Matches a column from table A that is *not between* a first column in table B and a second column in table B

 ## Join Streams
-The `JoinComponent` produces reusable `Join` objects that, in turn, can be used to create streams.
+Using a builder pattern, the `JoinComponent` can produce reusable `Join` objects that, in turn, can be used to create streams.
 The interface `Join` looks similar to this:

 ``` java
 public interface Join<T> {
     Stream<T> stream();
 }
 ```
-Thus, once a `Join` object of a certain type `T` has been obtained, we can use that object over and over again to create streams with elements of type `T`.
+Thus, once a `Join` object of a certain type `T` has been obtained, we can use that `Join` object over and over again to create streams with elements of type `T`.
 It should be noted that the order in which elements appear in the stream is unspecified, even between different invocations on the same Join object.
 It shall further be noted that by default, elements appearing in the stream may be deeply immutable meaning that Tuples in the stream are immutable and that entities contained in the Tuple may also be immutable.

-Here is a full example of how a `Join` object can be created an used:
+Here is a full example of how a `Join` object can be created and used:

 ``` java
     SakilaApplication app = ...;